 5. Eight (8) photos, passport sized.

-Presidential Executive Decree 343 issued in May of 2012 will provide easier and faster permanent residency visas along with work permits for citizens of 47 “friends of Panama” nations.
+Presidential Executive Decree 343 issued in May of 2012 will provide easier and faster permanent residency visas along with work permits for citizens of 50 “friends of Panama” nations.
 This decree awaits rules and regulations to be issued by the Immigration and Ministry of Labor in order to process applications.
-More information is available in a separate web page.

 In conclusion, there are 11 ways to obtain Panama work permits.
 You must use a competent attorney when applying for a Panama work permit.
 Prosperity awaits you in Panama.